dataesr/affiliation-matcher/doc/matcher.md

 ## 2.2 Criteria and strategies

-Depending on the repository R and the nature of the registered objects, many criteria are possible.
+Depending on the repository $R$ and the nature of the registered objects, many criteria are possible.
 For example, if a country repository is handled, criteria can be :

 <br>

- - the name of the country in different languages and their possible abbreviations
+ - the official name and the usual name of the country in different languages and their possible abbreviations (iso 3166 alpha-2, iso 3166 alpha-3)
- - its regions / provinces
+ - its subdivisions (regions, provinces...)
  - its cities
  - its institutions, universities, hospitals etc...
  - its rivers, mountains ...